Manoj Pramanik: As a producer

 He founded the production company MANpaCHITRA in 2021 with his pupils, and the two of them produced the eid-themed short film TV series 7 Dugune 14, which premiered on Deepto TV and is also currently available on the OTT platform Bioscopelive.
 The university student who is directing all of the shotfilm in this series.
 Two further Manpachitra-produced movies are Akjon Telapuka, which was just released in Chorki, and Jay Jay Din, awaiting release.
-The film Sheyana presented by MANpaCHITRA and produced by Manoj, is based on Satyen Sen's fiction of the same name.
+The film Sheyana, presented by MANpaCHITRA and produced by Manoj, is based on Satyen Sen's fiction of the same name.
 It has been selected for the 2023-24 fiscal year grant by the Bangladesh government under the Ministry of Information and Broadcasting and is directed by debutant Iqbal Hasan Khan.
+His Production house backed film, “The Blind Girl and an Elephant” Directed by debutant Ishtiyak Ahmad Zihad and produced by Manoj Pramanik, has been selected for the Asian New Talent section of the 28th Shanghai International Film Festival.

 Filmography

 Manoj has appeared in television dramas, web series, short films, and feature films.
 Here is the notable works he worked as an actor.